Money Saving Hacks To Travel Europe on A Budget - Insights By An Indian Traveller

 13. Book in Advance

 Book everything in advance to get the best deals.
-You are likely to find better value for money accommodation if you book in advance.
+You will likely find better value for money accommodation if you book in advance.14.
+Exchange Money at The Right Places

 16. Free Walking Tours